 What is a home study?

 A home study usually consists of a series of interviews between a family and a social worker to help applicants think through their ability to adopt a child with "special needs".
 It is important that people considering adoption be stable, sensitive, patient, and capable of giving a child love and understanding.
 Social workers want to be sure that a person or couple have a realistic understanding of the commitment they take on when they adopt, and that they can provide a safe and nurturing environment for a child in their home.
-Interviews with husband and wife or a single adoptive parent are conducted by case workers.
+Interviews with prospective adoptive parents are conducted by case workers.
 Applicants are asked to provide written information about themselves and their life experiences.

 What information is available to adoptive families and adoptees?